yulanrong/StudyPlan/README.md

 ## Note:

 This mobile app supports both IOS and Android systems.
-However, the left swipe does not support on Android system.
+However, the left swipe does not support on Android system when testing on Android emulator.